Optimal inference in a class of regression models: Additional details for

 The class of optimal estimators $\hat L_{\delta,\mathcal{F},\mathcal{G}}$ involves the superdifferential of the modulus.
 In the case where the modulus is differentiable, the superdifferential is a singleton, so that $\hat L_{\delta,\mathcal{F},\mathcal{G}}$ is defined uniquely.
 In this section, we introduce a condition that guarantees differentiability and leads to a formula for the derivative.
 We also briefly discuss the case where the modulus is not differentiable. \begin{definition}[Translation Invariance] The function class $\mathcal{F}$ is translation invariant if there exists a function $\iota\in\mathcal{F}$ such that $L\iota=1$ and $f+c\iota\in\mathcal{F}$ for all $c\in\mathbb{R}$ and $f\in\mathcal{F}$. \end{definition} Translation invariance will hold in most cases where the parameter of interest $Lf$ is unrestricted.
 For example, if $Lf=f(0)$, it will hold with $\iota(x)=1$ if $\mathcal{F}$ places monotonicity restrictions and/or restrictions on the derivatives of $f$.
 Under translation invariance, the modulus is differentiable, and we obtain an explicit expression for its derivative: \begin{lemma} Let $f^*$ and $g^*$ solve the modulus problem with $\delta_0=\|K(g^*-f^*)\|>0$, and suppose that $f^*+c \iota\in\mathcal{F}$ for all $c$ in a neighborhood of zero, where $L\iota=1$.
 Then the modulus is differentiable at $\delta_{0}$ with $\omega'(\delta_{0};\mathcal{F},\mathcal{G})=\delta_{0}/ \langle K\iota,K (g^{*}_{\delta_{0}}-f^{*}_{\delta_{0}})\rangle$. \end{lemma} \begin{proof} Let $d\in \partial\omega(\delta_0;\mathcal{F},\mathcal{G})$ and let $f_c=f^*-c\iota$.
 Let $\eta$ be small enough so that $f_c\in\mathcal{F}$ for $|c|\le \eta$.
 Then, for $|c|\le \eta$,

 where the first inequality follows from the definition of the superdifferential and the second inequality follows from the definition of the modulus.
-Since the left hand side of the above display is greater than or equal to the right hand side for $\abs{c}\leq \eta$, and the two sides are equal at $c=0$, the derivatives of both sides with respect to $c$ must be equal.
+Since the left-hand side of the above display is greater than or equal to the right-hand side for $\abs{c}\leq \eta$, and the two sides are equal at $c=0$, the derivatives of both sides with respect to $c$ must be equal.
 Since

 result follows. \end{proof} The explicit expression for $\omega'(\delta;\mathcal{F},\mathcal{G})$ is useful in simplifying the expressions~\eqref{eq:Ldelta_eq} and~\eqref{eq:centrosymmetric_modulus_eq} for the optimal estimators.